 Currently in progress:

-Her next academic project on Shadow Queens and Princes: Political Power, Scandal & Allegiance at the Early Modern French and English Courts.
-It examines the political and diplomatic roles of French and English royal mistresses during the early modern period and how they used their personal and political networks to establish their power at court and beyond.
+Her next academic project on Royal Favourites: Scandal and Political Allegiances at early modern courts.
+It examines the political and diplomatic roles of French and English royal mistresses and their illegitimate sons during the early modern period and how they used their personal and political networks to establish their power at court and beyond.

 A popular history book on Elizabeth and her French Rival: Catherine de Medici.
 Estelle’s agent is Rachel Conway from Georgina Capel Associates.